Browse the Guide:

 (ca.1966-77); and biographical and genealogical information.
 The

 Kents were connected to the Black and Apperson families by marriage.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms74-003.

 KENT, JACOB (1730-1776).
 ACCOUNT BOOKS, 1765-1793.
 1.0 cu. ft.
 Merchant and innkeeper on the "Great Road" (now Virginia Route 11) in the Shawsville (Montgomery County), Virginia, area.
 Collection consists of two account books.
 One ledger (spanning the years 1765-1771) is of unknown origin but records transactions of a merchant in the Cumberland County, Pennsylvania area.
 The second ledger is divided into two sections: The first section covers the years 1774-1776 and seems to detail the transactions of Kent's store in Montgomery County, recording customers' names, merchandise purchased, and credits to accounts.
 A section at the rear, written in a different hand and covering the years 1784-1793, may be from a store operated by Kent's son, Joseph Kent.
 Ms92-031.

 KENT, JAMES RANDAL (1825-1887).
 PAPERS, 1856-86, n.d.
 0.4 cu.

 ft.
 Wealthy land and slaveholder in Montgomery and Pulaski counties,

 to the Sheriffs of Montgomery and Pulaski counties, photographs, court

 his business affairs.
 Also includes a letter from Kent at Bank of